 - A $50 rebate for annual heat pump maintenance

-Beyond that, BC Hydro has their own heat pump rebate worth up to $2,000 when you replace an electric heating system with a heat pump.
+BC Hydro has their own heat pump rebate worth up to $2,000 when you replace an electric heating system with a heat pump.
+This can be combined with the Canada Greener Homes grant for a total rebate of $7,000.

-Further, CleanBC Better Homes is offering between $1,200 and $6,000 to participants who switch from a fossil fuel heating system to an electric air source heat-pump.
+CleanBC Better Homes is offering between $3,000 and $9,000 to participants who switch from a fossil fuel heating system to an electric air source heat-pump.
+There are also various $2,000 rebates for electricity customers upgrading their heat pump, or customers who use wood or solid fuel.
 That includes air-to-water heat pumps.

 Water heaters: